ElArkk/jax-unirep/paper/paper.md

 To break free of framework lock-in, being able to translate between frameworks is highly valuable.
 Model reimplementation was highly beneficial for this.

+Tensorflow's syntax is not at all beginner-friendly, and so finding the spots in a TF model where one could speed up things (such as parallelize them) is hard.
+Also because the session and graph states of the model always need to be kept in mind.
+Stripping a TF model of it's syntactic overhead by re-implementing it in a (almost) purely numpy-based framework makes it easier to see the spots where a model is parallelizable and can be sped up in other ways.

 If "models are software 2.0" [@kaparthy2017software2],
 then data science teams might do well